 I am hoping to give my patients and others a taste of who I am outside of medicine.
 I am not a professional writer.
-My writing can suck at times – I am always trying to improve it.
+My writing can suck at times, but I am always trying to improve it.
 If there is something wrong about what I write, by all means let me know so I can change it.

 Have fun.
 Enjoy.
 Interact.
 Learn together.
 Teach me.

-The views expressed in this blog are Dr. Islam’s alone, and do not necessarily reflect the views of Physician Network Services or University Medical Center.
+The views expressed in this blog are Dr. Islam’s alone.
 The views, facts, and opinions provided are meant for educational and informational purposes only and do not necessarily constitute medical advice.
 Accessing this blog or commenting on a post does not constitute a physician-patient relationship.
 You should not rely on this site to provide medical information and should consult your own physician prior to making any medical decisions or taking any actions as a result of any view, fact, or opinion in this blog.

 Please do not email Dr. Islam for medical questions.
 Please do not post medical questions as comments.
 These will not be answered.